 Not.
 Very.
 Vegan.

-Oh, I suppose I should mention the fact that telling him I was cooking with pasta made of legumes nearly made his heart stop.
+I suppose I should mention the fact that telling my father I was cooking with pasta made of legumes nearly made his heart stop.

 However, I must say he was much more accepting of the idea of gluten-free pasta than dairy-free cheese.